 Where the granite cooled and cracks formed, the still-molten fine-grained aplite filled the gaps.
-You see these dykes at various places on the quarry wall.
+You see these dikes at various places on the quarry wall, the floor, (and even on a picnic table at the viewing platform alcove).
 Our mass of granites is thought to have intruded into the Castine Volcanics and Ellsworth Schists that make up much of Deer Isle.
 The granites from across the Reach in Sedgwick have none of the pinks; they are all black, white and grays.

-Make your way by way of the road at the right back up to top or the quarry, where you came in.
+Make your way by way of the road at the right back up to top of the quarry, where you came in.